nieboczek/ggs-modding-docs/beginners-guide/updating-mods.md

 > The new version of the mod may have changed the config.
 The developer should notify when config was changed.

 Extract the contents from the new version's zip to `Mods`.
 You should see a pop up.
-Press `Replace the file in the destination`.
+Press `Replace the files in the destination`.

 ![Replace Files](../media/replace_files.png)